opencats/OpenCATS_Documentation/docs/_build/html/_sources/Install-SharedHosting.txt

 * Go back into your main html directory (public_html or something similar), right click and delete the ``home`` folder (NOT the home.html file if you have one there).

-* Double click on the OpenCATS directory and find folder named INSTALL_BLOCK, right click and delete it.
-The INSTALL_BLOCK file, or directory will prevent OpenCATS from installing on your system.
+* Double click on the OpenCATS directory and find folder named ``INSTALL_BLOCK``, right click and delete it.
+The ``INSTALL_BLOCK`` file or directory will prevent OpenCATS from installing on your system.

 CPanel-PHP
 ----------